lassebunk/gretel/README.md

 You can set a breadcrumb trail via `params[:trail]`.
 This makes it possible to link back to a different breadcrumb trail than the one specified in your breadcrumb.

-An example is if you have a store with products that have a default parent to their category, but when linking from the reviews section, you want to link back to the reviews instead.
+An example is if you have a store with products that have a default parent to their category, but when visiting from the reviews section, you want to link back to the reviews instead.

 ### Initial setup